 Few colors are as playful as turquoise.
 Depending on how you use it, turquoise decor can be bold, whimsical, dreamy, or lively.
-It can be used in traditional and classic rooms or contemporary, modern spaces.
-The key when decorating with turquoise is to use it in a way that works for your space and your personality.
+It can be used in traditional and classic rooms or contemporary and modern spaces.
+The key to decorating with turquoise is to use it in a way that works for your space and your personality.

 Mix Turquoise Decor with Other Colors

 Because it has both warm and cool undertones, turquoise can work with just about every other color.

 Click on the links for some great photo examples from design blog House of Turquoise.